-The most critical part is your choice in web hosting for your blog.
+The most critical part of starting a blog, is your choice in web hosting.

 Yes there are free options for bloggers and prebuilt services like Wix or Squarespace, but in my opinion you are best to go with a web hosting to uses WordPress.

 WordPress gives you the most flexibility compared to those other services.

 Free blogging options limit what you can do with their service.
 If you are trying to run a business it’s akin to have an @aol.com email address — it doesn’t look professional.
 Plus, many free services display ad banners or their terms prevent running a for-profit blog.
 Lastly hobby bloggers just limit what can be done with their blog.

 As you’ll see in a minute, it’s not that expensive to pay for blogging.
 In fact it’s usually less than one cup of Starbucks coffee each month!
 If you can cut out one cup a month from Starbucks, you can afford web hosting for your blog.

 The other option is the blogging platforms Wix or Squarespace.
 If you use Wix or Squarespace, you are stuck in their ecosystem.
 From my experience they are too limiting in features and most bloggers move off of their services at some point anyway.